YenWenWang/NSFInvasion2022/Linux/Intro.markdown

 How are the countries sorted?

 Now, let's sort `numbers`.
 How are the numbers sorted?
-Try to figure out how to sort it numerically!
+Try to figure out how to `sort` it numerically!
+(Note that `sort -h` sort of "freeze" your terminal.
+It's because of weird functionality of sort.
+Don't worry and use `--help` or `man` instead.)

 <details>
   <summary><b><u>Hint</u></b></summary>